 Let’s face it.
-Parenting teenagers can be stressful, so we asked experts to weigh in on what to do when parent stress levels go through the roof.
-Presenting 5 helpful stress management tips.
+Parenting teenagers can be stressful, so we asked experts to weigh in on stress management for parents, especially when stress levels go through the roof.

 1. Self care is important.

 It’s hard to deal with even minor stress when we’re tired or hungry or overwhelmed.
-So, self care is key when it comes to handling parent stress.
+So, self care is key when it comes to stress management for parents.
 This includes carving out time to recharge—whatever that means for you—as well as trying to eat well, get enough sleep, and exercise regularly.

 2. Tune into the now.

 A lot of stress comes from worry.
 We worry about what happened yesterday or last week.
 And then we worry about what will happen later today or tomorrow (that deadline at work, your teenager’s math homework).
-Taking the time to pull your mind to the present can be a helpful way to reduce parent stress levels.
+Taking the time to pull your mind to the present can be a helpful way for parents to manage stress.

 “When you are stressed, you are not really present,” explains Francoise Adan, medical director of the Connor Integrative Health Network at Cleveland’s University Hospitals.
 “You are thinking about the past, the future.
 You’re all over the place.”

 3. Be more present.

 Here are two easy exercises to make you feel more present:

 - Scan your senses.
 “One easy technique is using your senses,” explains Adan.
 “What does this moment look like, taste like, sound like, smell like, feel like?
 You can use your senses to try to be in the present.”